Onuryilmaz24/nc-news-project/README.md

 Hosted version of the project: [Here](https://nc-news-project-w66a.onrender.com/api)

-For Chrome users, we recommend installing a JSON viewer extension to better format the API responses for easier readability.
+For Chrome users, recommend installing a JSON viewer extension to better format the API responses for easier readability.

 ---